 The company Mitie, who provide a range of specialist services, have invested in creating the app CRiTEN for their employees.
 This app helps the employees view their shifts and log their time at work.
 The app makes the booking on and off changes a simple procedure for the employees.

 On this app, employees can also report any problems they notice, which massively facilitates this process.
-Without having an easy platform to perform such tasks, employees would have to report problems either via telephone, email or involving paperwork, however, by allowing an app to do this, employee time is freed up, which no doubt increases productivity for the company too!
+Without having an easy platform to perform such tasks, employees would have to report problems either via telephone, email, or involving paperwork, however, by allowing an app to do this, employee time is freed up, which no doubt increases productivity for the company too!

-To give users a glamorous and modern image of the company, ISG has developed an app (Explore ISG) which allows you to take a walking tour around projects they are currently working on.
+To give users a glamorous and modern image of the company, ISG has developed an app (Explore ISG) that allows you to take a walking tour around projects they are currently working on.
 This app demonstrates their professional ability to potential clients, bringing in more business for them, and it is also a great way to keep existing clients updated on the progress of their projects.

 Kier has many apps, ranging from an info pack about the company to a directory allowing people to connect with the company.
-‘Kier MIRP’ which provides instant information to incident reporting within the company is another one of their apps which helps inter-company communication to flow with ease!
+‘Kier MIRP’ which provides instant information to incident reporting within the company is another one of their apps that helps inter-company communication to flow with ease!
 Every process made more accessible by using an app means that employees have more time to be productive in their work.

 Morgan Sindall Group

-The Amey App allows explicitly the Amey engineering team to log in, select their site location and log their survey reports.
+The Amey App allows explicitly the Amey engineering team to log in, select their site location, and log their survey reports.
 This allows easy access to reports should they need to be checked, and makes the process a lot easier for the engineering team to complete.